Climate Year

 Highlighted Accomplishments

-In just a few months, Climate Year and the work of the Climate and Sustainability Working Group have helped the University meet several sustainability-related milestones, three of which are described below.
+In just a few months, Climate Year and the work of the Climate and Sustainability Working Group helped the University meet several sustainability-related milestones, three of which are described below.
 For more key accomplishments, please view the Climate Year Six-Month Progress Report.

 University Climate Change Coalition